-I do wish you the best of luck in your business, though, because your competitors will be calling us or someone like us to help them dominate the market, putting you even further behind the eight ball.
+I wish you the best of luck in your business, though, because your competitors will call us or someone like us to help them dominate the market, putting you even further behind the eight ball.

 Is the problem that SEO is expensive or that priorities are mixed up?

-We quickly realize that the investment in SEO as a marketing strategy is not “too expensive” for them.
+We quickly realize that investing in SEO as a marketing strategy is not “too expensive” for them.
 They actually do have the budget.
 It comes down to priorities.
-Some business owners would rather prioritize their “social media highlight reels” than grow their business at the rate they say they want to.
+Some business owners would rather prioritize their “social media highlight reels” than grow their business at the desired rate.